APIDA Greek Origins

-Many people are surprised to learn the rich history of Asian and Pacific Islander (APIA) fraternities and sororities dates back to the early 20th Century.
+Many people are surprised to learn the rich history of Asian Pacific Islander Desi American (APIDA) fraternities and sororities dates back to the early 20th Century.

 - 1916 – Rho Psi Fraternity at Cornell University (Chinese)

 - 1929 – Pi Alpha Phi Fraternity at University of California, Berkeley (Chinese)

 - 1929 – Chi Alpha Delta Sorority at University of California, Los Angeles (Japanese)

 - 1930 – Sigma Omicron Pi Sorority at San Francisco State University (Chinese)

 The number of Asian Interest Greek Lettered organizations of that era are much smaller than our peer organizations, such as “white” and “black” fraternities and sororities.
 There may be many reasons for this, but one primary factor are the tight immigration policies such as the Chinese Exclusion Act of 1882, the Gentleman’s Agreement of 1907, and the Immigration Act of 1924, which made it very difficult for those of Asian origin to come to this country and access the higher education system.

 The first Asian-Interest fraternal organization was Rho Psi Fraternity, established at Cornell University in 1916 by a group of Chinese American men.
 Rho Psi grew substantially in the 1920s and 1930s, establishing chapters in places all over East Asia, such as Hong Kong, as well as multiple chapters in the United States.
 However, the organization began to focus on post collegiate experiences, and officially became Rho Psi Society, a co-ed professional organization, in 1976.